Higher-Page Hodge Theory of Compact Complex Manifolds

-{ {\bf Abstract.} The main thrust of this work is to extend some basic results in Hodge Theory to the higher pages of the Fr\"olicher spectral sequence.
+{ {\bf Abstract.} On a compact $\partial\bar\partial$-manifold $X$, one has the Hodge decomposition: the de Rham cohomology groups split into subspaces of pure-type classes as $H_{dR}^k (X)=\oplus_{p+q=k}H^{p,q}(X)$, where the $H^{p,q}(X)$ are canonically isomorphic to the Dolbeault cohomology groups $H_{\delbar}^{p,q}(X)$.
 For an arbitrary nonnegative integer $r$, we introduce the class of page-$r$-$\partial\bar\partial$-manifolds by requiring the analogue of the Hodge decomposition to hold on a compact complex manifold $X$ when the usual Dolbeault cohomology groups $H^{p,\,q}_{\bar\partial}(X)$ are replaced by the spaces $E_{r+1}^{p,\,q}(X)$ featuring on the $(r+1)$-st page of the Fr\"olicher spectral sequence of $X$.
-The class of page-$r$-$\partial\bar\partial$-manifolds increases as $r$ increases and coincides with the usual class of $\partial\bar\partial$-manifolds when $r=0$.
-We investigate various properties of these manifolds and show that they are analogous to those of $\partial\bar\partial$-manifolds with some noteworthy exceptions.
-We also point out a number of examples.
-For instance, all complex parallelisable nilmanifolds, including the Iwasawa manifold and a $5$-dimensional analogue thereof, are page-$1$-$\partial\bar\partial$-manifolds, although they are seldom $\partial\bar\partial$-manifolds.
-The deformation properties of page-$1$-$\partial\bar\partial$-manifolds are also investigated and a general notion of essential small deformations is introduced for Calabi-Yau manifolds.
-We also introduce higher-page analogues of the Bott-Chern and Aeppli cohomologies and highlight their relations to the new class of manifolds.
-On the other hand, we prove analogues of the Serre duality for the spaces featuring in the Fr\"olicher spectral sequence and for the higher-page Bott-Chern and Aeppli cohomologies.}
+The class of page-$r$-$\partial\bar\partial$-manifolds coincides with the usual class of $\partial\bar\partial$-manifolds when $r=0$ but may increase as $r$ increases.
+We give two kinds of applications.
+On the one hand, we give a purely numerical characterisation of the page-$r$-$\partial\bar\partial$-property in terms of dimensions of various cohomology vector spaces.
+On the other hand, we obtain several classes of examples, including all complex parallelisable nilmanifolds and certain families of solvmanifolds and abelian nilmanifolds.
+Further, there are general results about the behaviour of this new class under standard constructions like blow-ups and deformations.

+{\bf Keywords:} Hodge theory; cohomology theories of compact complex manifolds; Fr\"olicher spectral sequence; deformations of complex structures; blow-up of a complex manifold; nilmanifolds and solvmanifolds.